Aliases for SREBF1 Gene

 GeneCards Summary for SREBF1 Gene

 SREBF1 (Sterol Regulatory Element Binding Transcription Factor 1) is a Protein Coding gene.
-Diseases associated with SREBF1 include homozygous familial hypercholesterolemia and obesity.
-Among its related pathways are L1CAM interactions and Regulation of Cholesterol Biosynthesis by SREBP (SREBF).
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
+Diseases associated with SREBF1 include acquired lipodystrophy and fatty liver disease.
+Among its related pathways are Developmental Biology and Regulation of cholesterol biosynthesis by SREBP (SREBF).
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is SREBF2.

 UniProtKB/Swiss-Prot for SREBF1 Gene

 Transcriptional activator required for lipid homeostasis.
 Regulates transcription of the LDL receptor gene as well as the fatty acid and to a lesser degree the cholesterol synthesis pathway (By similarity).
 Binds to the sterol regulatory element 1 (SRE-1) (5-ATCACCCCAC-3).
 Has dual sequence specificity binding to both an E-box motif (5-ATCACGTGA-3) and to SRE-1 (5-ATCACCCCAC-3).